EpochWon/OpenMW-PostProcessShaders/README.md

 **ValveDither**:
 Valve's screen space dithering, should theoretically improve colour banding but I could never get it to really work.
 Has ClampColours built in so you can limit colour depth and have it reconstructed with dither, better results than Dither4x4/8x8, but still just a novelty.

+**Saturate**:
+Modified the sample shader to just invert the desaturation value, so it saturates colour instead.